redpanda-data/connect/website/docs/guides/bloblang/methods.md

 :::caution BETA
 This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.
 :::
-Returns an array containing the indexes of all occurrences of a value or query in an array.
+Returns an array containing the indexes of all occurrences of a value in an array.
 An empty array is returned if there are no matches.
 Numerical comparisons are made irrespective of the representation type (float versus integer).

 #### Parameters

-**`value`** &lt;query expression&gt; A value to find.
-If a query is provided it will only be resolved once during the lifetime of the mapping.
+**`value`** &lt;unknown&gt; A value to find.

 #### Examples